XDms85/Smart-Contract-Bug-Classes/README.md

 - No ranges of values
 - Src and Dst can be equal
 - Address can be zero
+- Use of isContract (check can be avoided)

 - [ ] Unchecked return values
 - Transfer return value